geojupyter/jupytergis/docs/tutorials/intro.md

 And when editing the symbology of the other Shapefile Layer:
 ![Adjust Symbology](../assets/images/adjustSymbology.png)

-And updating the opacity (for instance to 0.5) of the US county Shapefile Layer, you can get a map that can look like to (depending on the colors and Stroke width you chose!):
+And updating the opacity (for instance to 0.5) of the US county Shapefile Layer, you can get a map that looks like this (depending on the colors and Stroke width you chose!):

 ![final map for the intro exercise](../assets/images/finalIntroMap.png)
 ```